cloud-gov/cg-site/_pages/pages/documentation/customer-responsibilities.md

 Update `id-value` identifies the MTA-STS policy in use and `reporting-email-address` will be where you TLS reports will be sent.
 The `reporting-email-address` can be prefixed with `mailto:tls-reports@example.gov` or sent to a URL like an API endpoint.

-## Pages's Responsibilities
+## Pages' Responsibilities

 #### We control access to the core Pages codebase.

-Access to Pages's configuration tools for your specific content does not grant you access to Pages's "backend."
-Pages's code is open source, but only approved members of the Pages team are allowed to make or approve changes.
-No one can access Pages's management tools in [cloud.gov]({{ site.baseurl }}) without FedRAMP-approved two factor authentication.
+Access to Pages' configuration tools for your specific content does not grant you access to Pages' "backend."
+Pages' code is open source, but only approved members of the Pages team are allowed to make or approve changes.
+No one can access Pages' management tools in [cloud.gov]({{ site.baseurl }}) without FedRAMP-approved two factor authentication.

 #### We control access to the hosting service that serves your webpages